danculley/real-dom/README.md

 Apps with thousands of DOM nodes or that frequently redraw their views may benefit significantly from avoiding DOM mutation.
 But most applications aren't that complex and do not update very frequently.
 If you are developing a game or the next Facebook, then you should probably consider using React or one of the many virtual DOM alternatives.
 If you just want typeahead results or simple todos, you won't really notice it.

 #### If Real-DOM replaces the DOM tree on each update, how does it preserve focus?
 Before replacing the view, Real-DOM stores a reference to the document's active element.
 After replacing the view, Real-DOM will return focus to the element with the same `id` attribute.
+It also preserves caret position, selection, and scroll position for any element with an `id` attribute.
 In modern browsers, this happens fast enough that it does not interrupt typing in a non-debounced [controlled input](https://facebook.github.io/react/docs/forms.html#controlled-components).

 #### How does it perform in benchmarks?
 Probably not very well.
 If you have a very complex DOM tree or redraw your view very frequently, it's not the right approach for you.